 - coffee, tea, sodas, and other caffeinated products

 - fried foods

-- high-fat foods
+- high fat foods

-- high-fiber foods, including whole-grain bread
+- high fiber foods, including whole grain bread

-- cruciferous vegetables like cabbage and broccoli
+- cruciferous vegetables such as cabbage and broccoli

 - beans and other legumes

 - artificial colors and sweeteners